kmsmith137/ch_frb_l1/MANUAL.md

 ![two_node_backend](doc/two_node_backend.png)

-Future versions of the manual will include examples which include more machines, for example a file server.
+Future versions of the manual will include examples which include alternate network configurations, and more machines, for example a file server.

 <a name="example3"></a>
 **Example 3:**

-  - This is a two-node example, with the L0 simulator running on frb-compute-0 and the L1 server running on frb-compute-1.
+  - This is a two-node example, with the L0 simulator running on frb-compute-0, and the L1 server running on frb-compute-1.
 We process 16 beams with 16384 frequency channels and 1 ms sampling.
 The total bandwidth is 2.2 Gbps, distributed on 4x1 Gbps NIC's by assigning four beams to each NIC.
 These